SpencerTorres/Click-V/README.md

 ### Performance

-I tried to use every optimization trick in the book to get this to run fast, unfortunately there is a MAJOR bottleneck to the performance of this emulator due to a bug in ClickHouse KVStorage logic.
-Because ClickHouse doesn't have an internal KV-type storage engine, I use Redis for registers/memory.
-But there is a bug with `allow_experimental_analyzer=1` where instead of doing a single `MGET`, it will `SCAN` all keys and *then* `MGET` multiple times.
-I haven't submitted a bug report yet, but I did investigate it.
-More notes are commented in the file `/sql/click-v.sql:11`.

-As it is now, the CPU runs at around `17hz`, but during early development this was significantly higher.
-It *can* perform better, but when every almost every instruction depends on a register read, it kills performance quickly.
-It gets worse with more memory allocated in the emulator.
+Using the `EmbeddedRocksDB` table engine for registers/memory, the performance degrades as the memory grows because some parts of the emulator must scan through memory multiple times.

+For smaller binaries, it can run close to `60hz`, but for complex binaries (such as Doom) it is closer to `12hz`.

 ## How to run

 Steps:
-- Set up a ClickHouse v25 image
+- Set up a ClickHouse v25.10+ image
-- Set up a Redis-like server for registers/memory access (plain redis works fine, dragonfly was slower, there's also a built-in server in `/system/mem`)
-- Run all SQL statements in `/sql/click-v.sql` (confirm your redis host is correct, right now it points to `host.docker.internal:6379`)
+- Run all SQL statements in `/sql/click-v.sql` (exclude the syscalls at the bottom if you don't have the ClickOS UDF setup.
+See `docker-compose.yml` for clues.)
-- Load your own RISC-V 32i program into `INSERT INTO clickv.load_program (hex) VALUES ('FFFFFFFF')` (make sure your hex instructions are in the correct direction)
+- Load your own RISC-V 32im program into `INSERT INTO clickv.load_program (hex) VALUES ('FFFFFFFF')` (make sure your hex instructions are in the correct direction).
+For larger binaries use `./system/loadprogram`.
-- Either clock the system via `INSERT INTO clickv.clock (_) VALUES ()`, or use the auto-clock in `/system/clock`
+- Either clock the system via `INSERT INTO clickv.clock (_) VALUES ()`, or use the auto-clock in `/system/clock`.
+- To reset the CPU, run the commands in `/sql/reset.sql`.
+You can pre-allocate memory here too.

 You can now monitor the program with the following commands:
 - Show program instructions + current instruction: `SELECT * FROM clickv.display_program;`